-The V&A Collection and Research Centre will open in 2023 as part of East Bank, a new powerhouse of culture, education, innovation and growth taking shape in the Queen Elizabeth Olympic Park as part of the London 2012 Olympic legacy.
+The V&A Storehouse will open in 2024 as part of East Bank, a new powerhouse of culture, education, innovation and growth taking shape in the Queen Elizabeth Olympic Park as part of the London 2012 Olympic legacy.

 |Client||The Victoria and Albert Museum||Size (GSF)||161459|

 |Location Queen Elizabeth Olympic Park, London, United Kingdom|

 |Core Team||David Allin,Bryce Suite,Anthony Saby,Kevin Baker,Mark Gettys,and Bo Liu|

 |Competition Team||Merica May Jensen,Jack Solomon,Bryce Suite,Swarnabh Ghosh,Kumar Atre,Jedidiah Lau,Andreas Kostopoulos,Benjamin Vanmuysen,Eric Hsu,and Yushiro Okamoto|

 |Arup UK||Engineering (Structures and Services)|

 |Gardiner & Theobald||Cost Consultant|